 1. Have a Third-Party Conduct an Audit

-No shame comes with asking for help — especially for an issue as complex as cybersecurity and data security.
+No shame comes with asking for help — especially for an issue as complex as cybersecurity and keeping data secure.
 A third-party security testing service can:

 It’s common for businesses to lack the in-house knowledge and resources to address their blind spots.
 Outsourcing to a firm dedicated to leadership knowledge in cybersecurity goes a long way.